John-Dickson/Practicum-Projects/README.md

     *   What I expect to find is that the longer the customer is using the services, the less likely the model is to predict they will churn.
 This will likely leave 2 kinds of errors:
         *   New customers are likely to be predicted to churn even when they won't.
         *   Old customers will never be predicted to churn.
+*   Externship Music Valence;
+    *   The project is not being actively worked on, however there needs to be some time put into cleaning the code.
+Everything used in this project was learned on the go, so not all code will be up to best coding practices.